 SPECIAL QUALIFICATIONS OF THE MOHS SURGEON

-Physicians performing Mohs surgery should have specialized skills in dermatology, dermatologic surgery, dermatopathology, and Mohs surgery.
+Physicians performing Mohs surgery should also have specialized skills in dermatology, dermatologic surgery, and dermatopathology.
 Basic and advanced training in Mohs surgery is available through selected Residency programs, specialized fellowships, observational preceptorships, and intensive training courses.
 In addition, the Mohs surgeon must have the required surgical and laboratory facilities and must be supported by a well-trained Mohs nursing and histotechnological staff.
 Your Mohs surgeon can provide you with detailed information regarding his or her training in the above disciplines, as well as all applicable professional affiliations.

 ADVANTAGES OF THE MOHS SURGICAL PROCEDURE

 Some skin cancers can be deceptively large-far more extensive under the skin than they appear to be from the surface.
 These cancers may have a “root” in the skin, or along blood vessels, nerves, or cartilage.
 Skin cancers that have recurred following previous treatment may send out extensions deep under the scar tissue that has formed at the site.
 Mohs surgery is specifically designed to remove these cancers by tracking and removing these cancerous “roots”.
-For this reason, prior to Mohs surgery it is impossible to predict precisely how much skin will have to be removed.
+For this reason, prior to Mohs surgery it was impossible to predict precisely how much skin would have to be removed.
 The final surgical defect could be only slightly larger than the initial skin cancer, but occasionally the removal of the deep “roots” of a skin cancer results in a sizeable defect.
 The patient should bear in mind, however, that Mohs surgery removes only the cancerous tissue while the normal tissue is spared.

 PATIENT PREPARATION FOR SURGERY